-It really helps if you give the trait a funny name or even a visual (see my pic below, it’s a real one of me from childhood).
+It really helps if you give the trait or habit a funny name or even a visual (see my pic below, it’s a real one of me from childhood).
 Think of it as coaxing a 4 year old to play with you.
 You better be funny, light, and unattached, or else, no dice.

 Don’t be surprised if it’s hard to catch it.
 A tell-tale sign you might have a trait at play is that you want to deny you have it!